mavlink/qgroundcontrol/README.md

 ### Speech syntehsis
 QGroundcontrol can notify the controller of information via speech synthesis on the Mac and Linux platforms.
 This requires the `flite` library on Linux while on Mac text-to-speech support is built in starting with OS 10.6+ (Snow Leopard).
 This support is enabled by default on all platforms if the dependencies are met.
 Disabling this functionality can be done by adding the `DISABLE_SPEECH` define when running `qmake` like: `qmake DEFINES=DISABLE_SPEECH`.
 Note that multiple defines can be specified like this: `qmake DEFINES="DISABLE_QUPGRADE DISABLE_SPEECH"`.

+### XBee support
+QGroundControl can talk to XBee wireless devices using their proprietary protocol directly on Windows and Linux platforms.
+This support is not necessary if you're not using XBee devices or aren't using their proprietary protocol.
+On Windows, the necessary dependencies are included in this repository and no additional steps are required.
+For Linux, change to the `libs/thirdParty/libxbee` folder and run `make;sudo make install` to install libxbee on your system (uninstalling can be done with a `sudo make uninstall`). qmake will automatically detect the library on Linux, so no other work is necessary.

+To disable XBee support you may specify `DISABLE_XBEE` in the DEFINES argument to qmake like `qmake DEFINES=DISABLE_XBEE`.
+Multiple options may be specified for `DEFINES` like: `qmake DEFINES="DISABLE_XBEE DISABLE_SPEECH".

 # Build on Mac OSX

 To build on Mac OSX (10.6 or later):